- Views 3499

 Lesson 1: What the numbers on the Syringe mean

 The “syringe” part of the injection is the barrel that will contain whatever you’re going to inject and it has little numbers and hash marks to indicate how much it holds.
 The numbers on the syringe are referred to use “units” and 100 units = 1cc or 1 ml.
-The most common syringe sizes I see come with HCG diet kits are 30 unit syringes(.3 cc/ml), 50 units syringes (.5cc/ml) and 100 unit syringes (or 1cc/ml).
+The most common syringe sizes I see come with the hormone diet kits are 30 unit syringes(.3 cc/ml), 50 units syringes (.5cc/ml) and 100 unit syringes (or 1cc/ml).

 Lastly the way the units (numbers) are written on the syringe could be one of two ways.
 Either you’ll see numbers that say 5,10,15,20,25 etc. Or you may see numbers that say .1,.15,.20,.25 (with a decimal).
 These numbers are technically the same. .15 is the same as 15 units. .20=20, etc.